Mental Health Foundation of New Zealand

 They could see the potential for the catalogue to become an information portal, housing their web-based information as well as the physical books in the library collection.
 “The ability to catalogue not just books, but a whole range of things, was a big draw card.”

 They liked that it was intuitive and easy to search.
-Accessit’s special search features – Visual Search and One Search – really stood out as smart and innovative ways to search.
+Accessit’s special search features – Visual Search and One Search – really stood out as smart and innovative search tools.

-The home dashboard was also a real highlight.
-“We could see how we could easily customise and regularly update it, make it welcoming and chatty.
-And how we could also introduce some user education and support around evaluating information and resources.
+The home dashboard (Web Opac) was also a real highlight.
+“We could see how we could easily customise and regularly update it, make it welcoming and chatty, and how we could also introduce some user education and support around evaluating information and resources.
 We loved the Accessit App, where users could view reviews and popular books, and manage their accounts.

 “The affordable cost and great customer support sealed the deal,” says Kim.